jiptool/jip/README.md

 jip
 ===

 Jip is the jython equivalent of pip to python.
 It will resolve dependencies and download jars for your jython environment.
-Jip is highly recommended to be used will virtualenv.

 License
 -------